 Add 17 hours

 The academic year at Yonsei University begins in late February or early March with the spring semester.
 Spring is therefore the first semester at Yonsei University.
 Fall term begins in late August or early September and is the second semester.
 The first section of some sequential courses will be offered only in spring.
-This is especially true for courses taught in English and science courses.
+This is especially true for courses taught in English.

 This program offers coursework taught in English and Korean, as well as Korean language study.
 The programs also features community service and internship opportunities for academic credit.
 See the sections below for additional information.

 - Full-time course of study; minimum of 21 UC quarter units each term; maximum of 27 UC quarter units each term.
 Most UCEAP students take 22.5 UC quarter units (usually four or five courses).

 - A Korean language course each term (unless you are fluent)

 - Korean language placement exam on the first date of the program (no makeup exams are offered)